GrinonBarrett/Taksidos/Extras/Magic Shields.md

 +1
 A finely made rondache stained by wode and adorned with altyprium. *The wearer gains an additional +1 to defense against magical attacks.
 If a magical attack is blocked, and that attack is a critical failure, the wearer may reduce their spell sickness by 1*.

+**Moor Ranger's Favor**, $350 , 3.75 lb.
++1
+A simple cheap wood shield with a thin tanned covering.
+It is not a common sight and is often a simple targe which has been blessed or otherwise enchanted. *If used to block a magical attack, and that attack is a critical hit or would qualify to damage armor- it instead destroys the shield.
+If it would have wounded the wearer, it still does so*.

 **Radiant Bastion**, $1,200 , 6 lb.
 +3
 An ornate kite shield wielded by the most holy of warriors.
 If the wearer is afflicted by a necrotic attack *they may treat their next attack as being radiant*.
 They also gain a *+1 bonus to defense against necrotic and radiant attacks*.